ro-dhr/entra-id-lab/README.md

 ![Signed in successfully with the new password](screenshots/scenario04-15-signin-after-sspr.png)

-**Root cause:** Charles had no way to complete MFA after losing his registered device, and had no fallback registered method for SSPR to fall back on either. **Resolution:** Clearing his registered methods as admin let him re-register cleanly, and testing SSPR afterward confirmed the whole authentication chain (registration → CA-enforced MFA → self-service reset) was working end-to-end, not just individually configured.
+**Root cause:** Charles had no way to complete MFA after losing his registered device, and didn't have two registered methods for SSPR to fall back on either. **Resolution:** Clearing his registered methods as admin let him re-register cleanly, and testing SSPR afterward confirmed the whole authentication chain works.

 ---